Project 1: Shurmo Education and Livelihood Development (SELD)

 Phase 1 was designed to get vulnerable children to school and healthy, while laying a foundation of good development awareness.
 The focus will shift to economically empowering households to enable them to be self-sustainable.

-Phase II Shurmo Education and Livelihood Development Project will address the issues on food insecurity and income generation.
+Phase II Shurmo Education and Livelihood Development Project will address the issues of food insecurity and income generation.

-Increase income of farming households, widowed mothers and Self-Help Groups.
+Increase the income of farming households, widowed mothers, and Self-Help Groups.

 To help vulnerable children attend school and improve food security for farming households, donate today.